 Many local and state governments across the U.S. are ordering that nonessential services cease until further notice to try to curb the spread of COVID-19.
 Community associations may need to reevaluate which construction projects are necessary to their continued operation—and which ones to put on hold during the outbreak.

-Association boards and managers should start by defining the work that is considered essential, such as roof repairs, and those that are considered discretionary, such capital improvements to common areas, says David Graf, a partner with Moeller Graf in Englewood, Colo., and a fellow in CAI’s College of Community Association Lawyers (CCAL).
+Association boards and managers should start by defining the work that is considered essential, such as roof repairs, and those that are considered discretionary, such as capital improvements to common areas, says David Graf, a partner with Moeller Graf in Englewood, Colo., and a fellow in CAI’s College of Community Association Lawyers (CCAL).

 Renovation projects in individual units will require a conversation between the association’s board, management, and the homeowner to determine if work needs to be suspended until further notice.
 “We have to be mindful of the fact that there are essential things people will need when sheltering in place in their homes,” says Graf, who notes that essential work may include repairing appliances or addressing water leaks.